juanca/blog/articles/react-component-architecture.md

 1. For varying required `props`, the component renders with varying markup.
 1. Event handlers are invoked on simulated DOM events.

-### Decorated Presentational Component
+### Decorations: Composed Presentational Component

 #### What?

-Decorating presentational components is an approach in designing a properties interface which allows other components as values.
+Decorating presentational components is an approach in designing a properties interface which allows nested components.

-Let's suppose a couple of new requirement on the original text field:
+Let's suppose a couple of new requirements on the original text field:

 1. A currency symbol to the left of the input
 1. A button to the right of the input